 What will be Akash’s next step now?
 How will he prove what he saw while still convincing the world that he is blind?

 Positive Points: –

 - Andhadhun has an interestingly woven plotline with multiple twists which definitely alleviate the movie from being too mainstream.

 - The performances of all primary cast members especially Khurrana and Tabu.

 - The movie is rarely predictable.
-As you’d assume you know the next plot point, it’ll leave you disappointed and amazed at the same time.
+As you’d assume you know the next plot point, it’ll surprise you with an unexpected twist.

 Negative Points: –